sherlockq/gatsby-blogsite/src/markdown-pages/2020-05-18-understanding-wait-time-vs-utilization.md

 ## Short conclusion

-For my first impression, the answer is, lower utilization wouldn't improve the common perception of performance.
+For the first impression, the answer is, lower utilization wouldn't improve the common perception of performance.
 I confused 'wait time' as the only factor of the performance.
 Actually, a lower utilization decrease wait time at the cost of a worse throughput, which is defined as amount of tasks finished in a fixed period of time.

 It's better to introduce a definition of all components in lead time now.